Structural Damage Assesment for Windstorm Events#

 Total damages in the region [mln. €]: 8.235241477518999

 Now we will plot the damages on a map to gain more insight where the storm caused most damage.
-First we plot pure economic value that is affected and then we asses which location are relatively hit the hardest by a wind storm by representing the manifested structural damage versus the maximum structural damage.
+First we plot pure economic value that is affected and then we asses which locations are relatively hit the hardest by a windstorm by representing the manifested structural damage versus the maximum structural damage.

 # import the saved damagemap into python